 Patient Medical Homes

-Patient medical homes have been formed at six Island primary care locations, beginning the shift in primary health care from solo family practices to collaborative health care and better access to care for Islanders.
-The current plan is to have 10 Patient Medical Homes in various locations across the province in various stages of development by March 31, 2023.
+Patient Medical Homes have formed at ten Island primary care locations, beginning the shift in primary health care from solo family practices to collaborative health care and better access to care for Islanders.

 Patient Medical Homes deliver team-based care through a model that has been endorsed by the College of Family Physicians of Canada (CFPC).

 Implementation of Prince Edward Island’s Primary Care Roadmap is intended to modernize how primary health care services are offered to Islanders by establishing Patient Medical Homes within Medical Neighbourhoods.

 The road map focuses on developing and supporting collaborative team-based practices, where health, social and community providers use a community health approach to strengthen the integration of services and work towards innovative solutions to improve the health of Islanders.

 The homes lay at the centre of the model as the physical locations where Islanders receive care from a variety of health care professionals, including physicians, nurse practitioners, registered nurses, social workers, and dietitians.
 These homes are part of a Patient Medical Neighbourhood that may include one or more other homes.